inspirehep/author.xml/README.md

 I want to back up to [Element <`cal:orgDomain`>](#elementorgdomain) in section 'Explanation of data value fields in author.xml'.

-To validate your author.xml file, go back up to [How do I validate my author.xml file?](#authorxmlvalidate)

 <a name=namespaceinfo></a>
 ### Additional information concerning the name spaces “cal” and “foaf”